rte-france/Grid2Op/docs/gym.rst

     For more customization on that side, please refer to the section :ref:`gym_compat_box_discrete` below

 .. warning::
     The `gym` package has some breaking API change since its version 0.26.
-Depending on the version installed, we attempted, in grid2op, to maintain compatibility both with former version and later one.
-This makes this class behave differently depending on the version of gym you have installed !
+We attempted, in grid2op, to maintain compatibility both with former versions and later ones.
+This makes **this class behave differently depending on the version of gym you have installed** !

-    The main changes involve the functions `env.step` and `env.reset`
+    The main changes involve the functions `env.step` and `env.reset` (core gym functions)

 This page is organized as follow: